 Facebook: https://www.facebook.com/paulinebotyartist

-Thanks are particularly due to Althea Greenan at Goldsmiths College Library for granting access to Pauline Boty’s archive, Sue Tate for providing the research material in the archive that so helped compile the lists of works and more here, and Adrian Mibus of Whitford Fine Art for endorsing this site on behalf of the Pauline Boty Estate.
+Thanks are particularly due to Althea Greenan at Goldsmiths College Library for granting access to Pauline Boty’s archive, Sue Tate for providing the research material in the archive that was so helpful in compiling the lists of works and more, and Adrian Mibus of Whitford Fine Art for endorsing this site on behalf of the Pauline Boty Estate.

 Thanks are also due to the following for contributing additional information here since its creation: Derek Boshier, Andy Collis, Andrew Dearman, Fraser Donachie, John Earls, Philippe Garner, James McDonald, Anneliese Midgley, Geoffrey Reeve, Christopher Skelton-Davies at @country_house_obsession, Sue Tate and Geordie Torr.